Delaware Company Formations for Non-Residents

 As the owner of a Delaware company, it is important that you understand the State of Delaware's annual corporate compliance requirements.
 Even as a Delaware corporation or LLC without U.S. residents, your company must still remain compliant.
 The two major aspects of compliance you will be required to maintain are:

 Many international business owners wish to establish a U.S. presence or need a U.S. address.
-To support that demand, Harvard Business Services, Inc. offers both a reliable mail forwarding service as well as a virtual office service.
+To support that demand, Harvard Business Services, Inc. offers both a reliable mail forwarding service and a virtual office service.
 By signing up for our mail forwarding service, you can have mail for your company addressed to our office, where we will forward it to the address of your choice.
 We can receive important government notices, banking correspondence, and vendor mail while helping maintain professional credibility with U.S. clients and partners.

 While this service provides a U.S. address for mail, it is not a substitute for a registered agent.